brpo01/Project-Documentation/Project-17.md

 }
 ```

-Full `main.tf` file after adding tags will be as following
+Our full `main.tf` file after adding tags will be as below
 ```
 # Get list of availability zones
 data "aws_availability_zones" "available" {